karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "How Are Algorithms Biased?"
+subtitle: "Algorithms reinforce human biases and stereotypes.
+This is dangerous."
-subtitle: "Algorithms do what they're taught.
+summary: "Algorithms do what they're taught.
 Unfortunately some are inadvertently taught prejudices and unethical biases by societal patterns hidden in the  data."
-summary: "Algorithms reinforce human biases and stereotypes and it is dangerous."
 authors: ["Karan Praharaj"]
 tags: ["Artificial Intelligence","AI Fairness"]
 categories: ["Computer Science"]